Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 Learn how to identify and harvest elderflowers, their benefits for our health, and how to use them in recipes, remedies, and homemade skincare products.

 The place where I live is well known for its elderflower blossoms.
-They grow here abundantly, along the rivers or railways and one can smell the scent of their blossoms when in season.
-The great thing about them is that they come twice a year.
-First batch in spring when they bloom with intense smelling yellowish-white flowers, then again in autumn when they reveal the rich tassels of the fruits blackberries, bending the narrow branches down to the ground.
+They grow abundantly here, along rivers and railways, hedgerows, and their sweet scent fills the air when in season.
+The wonderful thing about elderflowers is that they come twice a year.
+The first bloom appears in spring, typically in late May, with clusters of intensely fragrant, yellowish-white flowers.
+Then, in autumn, the plants offer a second gift: rich tassels of dark berries that weigh down the slender branches, bending them toward the ground.

 What is Elderflower?

-Elderflower is the flower of Elder - Sambucus Nigra, the same plant that elderberries come from.
-While elderberries are fruits that ripe at the beginning of fall, flowers of Elder bloom from late spring.
+Elderflower is the blossom of the elder plant—Sambucus nigra—the same plant that produces elderberries.
+While elderberries are the fruits that ripen in early fall, elderflowers bloom in late spring.

-When Elderflower starts to bloom, the identification is by far the easiest.
-They produce large umbels of small white flowers (4-12’ 10-30 cm in diameter) Each individual elder blossom has five rounded tipped petals and five stamens protruding.
-The creamy color and distinguished scents are very typical for elder that bloom from late spring to early summer depending on the weather and location.
+When elderflowers begin to bloom, they’re quite easy to identify.
+The plant produces large umbels of small cream-coloured flowers (4–12 inches or 10–30 cm in diameter).
+Each blossom has five rounded petals and five protruding stamens.
+Their creamy color and distinctive fragrance are typical of elderflowers, which bloom from late spring to early summer, depending on weather and location.

 Where does Elderflower grow?